entropyxyz/entropy-core/crates/client/js-README.md

 The `register` function takes the following arguments:
 - `api: entropyapi` an instance of the api to interact with a chain node,
 - `userkeypair: sr25519pair` a funded entropy account from which to submit the register extrinsic,
-- `programaccount: uint8array` - the 32 byte account id (public key) of the program modification account,
+- `programaccount: uint8array` - the 32-byte account ID (public key) of the program modification account,
 - `programs: programinstance[]` - an array of programs to be associated with the account.

 The `pollForRegistration` function takes the following arguments:
 - `api: EntropyApi` an instance of the API to interact with a chain node,
 - `userAccountId: Uint8Array` the public key of the account which submitted the registration.

-If a successful registration was made, the returned promise will resolve to a `VerifyingKey`, otherwise it will resolve to `undefined`.
+If a successful registration was made, the returned promise resolves to a `VerifyingKey`; otherwise, it resolves to `undefined`.

 ```js
 await client.register(api, userKeypair, programAccount, [program])